|

 mainly on the work of Ralph Merrifield, an expert in the field of folk magic, as

-anti-spell charms), dried cats, children’s shoes, horse skulls, and even some
+linked to witchcraft.
+Items, such as Witch-bottles, dried cats, childrens shoes, horse skulls, and even some

 written charms have been found hidden in homes and buildings dating back to the